How Much to Feed a Labrador (Puppy Feeding Chart & Guide)

 How much to feed a Labrador Retriever will depend on its age.
 Labrador puppies should be given ¾ to 4 ⅓ cups of dry dog food daily.
 On the other hand, adult Labradors require 3 to 4 ¼ cups per day, while seniors may be given 2 ¼ to 3 ¼ cups.

-If you are interested to know more, this article will cover everything about Labrador feeding, including the frequency and optimal times of feeding, what foods to avoid, and how to transition your dog to a new food.
+If you are interested in knowing more, this article will cover everything about Labrador feeding, including the frequency and optimal times of feeding, what foods to avoid, and how to transition your dog to a new food.
 Read on!

 What Factors Impact How Much to Feed a Labrador?